 - Customer Service Representative

 You’ll analyze how shoppers move through flagship or high-traffic stores, identify bottlenecks, and suggest layout or staffing improvements.
-This role blends retail knowledge with an analytical mindset.

 Technology and IT